matiasraisanen/food-fight/README.md

 1. Retrieve nutritional contents of foodstuffs from a 3rd party source
 2. Transform nutritional contents into character attributes
 3. Have logic that allows two foodstuffs to duel each other
-4. Present the duel results as an API response, or visually on the front end
+4. Present the duel results visually on the front end

 ## Infrastructure